A Dog Friendly Backyard on a Budget

 Budget Tip:

-You CAN have the backyard of your dreams as long as you plan and budget for it.
-Sometimes that means doing things on a stepped approach, but that's a great place to start and keeps you moving forward.
 Map out your yard.
 Know what you want and what your dog will need.
 Figure out your budget and then implement it in steps.
 In the off-season, continue to put money aside for your dog yard budget.
-In no time, you will have a beautiful yard that's magazine-worthy and puts your dreams into reality.
+Then in no time, you will have a beautiful yard that's magazine-worthy and puts your dreams into reality.
 This is definitely one you can achieve!
+It's a major win-win for you and your pup!

 Ready to get started?
 Here we go with the budget.